Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Can you shake it?"

-"Relax, we got a bugout beacon in orbit…" Daar licked his jowls as he concentrated and threaded *Drunk on Turkey* neatly down a river valley, so low that Coombes kept expecting to hear branches slap at the ship’s belly.
+"Relax, we got a bugout beacon in orbit..."
+Daar licked his jowls as he concentrated and threaded *Drunk on Turkey* neatly down a river valley, so low that Coombes kept expecting to hear branches slap at the ship’s belly.
 "Next target is... twenty klicks."

 Coombes nodded and did his part.
 "Locked."
 At least, that’s what he presumed the stylized eye-shaped icon with the X in the middle meant.